/

 TypeScript

-TypeScript is statically typed, meaning you must define types.
+Because TypeScript is statically typed, types must be defined.

 let num: number = 42;